Reading at Our Lady of Perpetual Help Catholic Primary School

 We believe that every child will learn to read regardless of their background, needs, or abilities.
 We believe all pupils, including the weakest readers should make sufficient progress to meet or exceed Age Related Expectations (ARE).

 Our Early Reading lead is Miss Briscoe.
 She monitors the provision of RWI and regularly carries out CPD sessions and team teaching.
-Mrs Gac is our Literacy lead and is responsible for delivering CPD throughout school.
+Miss Briscoe is also our Literacy lead and is responsible for delivering CPD throughout school.

 The systematic, synthetic phonics programme that is taught throughout school is Read, Write Inc. This programme is carried through until at least the point where children can read almost all words fluently.